-Madingley Hall is home to the Institute of Continuing Education, and hosts many of the Institute's residential and non-residential courses.
+Madingley Hall is home to the Institute of Continuing Education, and hosts many of the Institute's courses.
 It is part of the University of Cambridge and is also a conference centre of distinction.

-Madingley Hall is an elegant country house built in the 16th century and set in delightful gardens and grounds of about 7 acres, designed in the 18th century by Capability Brown.
-They include flower borders and lawns, a topiary garden and meadows.
+Madingley Hall is an elegant country house built in the 16th century and set in delightful gardens and grounds of about eight acres, designed in the 18th century by Capability Brown.
+These include flower borders and lawns, a topiary garden and meadows.

-The Hall is situated in the peaceful village of Madingley, three miles west of the historic university city of Cambridge with easy access from the M11, the A14 and with good links to the London airports.
+The Hall is situated in the peaceful village of Madingley, three miles west of the historic university city of Cambridge with easy access from the M11 and A14, and with good links to the London airports.